colussim/HomeCortex/README.md

 - and fully local AI inference pipelines.

-The long-term goal is to build a modular, hardware-agnostic voice AI ecosystem capable of running entirely on local infrastructure — from embedded ESP32-S3 satellites to dedicated edge AI accelerators.
+The long term goal is to build a modular, hardware-agnostic voice AI ecosystem capable of running entirely on local infrastructure from embedded ESP32-S3 satellites to dedicated edge AI accelerators.

 HomeCortex remains actively developed and continuously evolving across both software and hardware layers.